Contact: John Cwikla

 FOR IMMEDIATE RELEASE

-More than 200 police, fire, EMS and hospital personnel take part alongside 250 school staff and students
+More than 100 police, fire, EMS and hospital personnel to take part alongside 250 school staff and students

-Macomb County Emergency Management, Clinton Township Emergency Management and the City of Warren Emergency Management today executed a full-scale mock disaster training exercise with the support of more than 200 police, fire, EMS and hospital personnel and 250 school staff and students.
-The exercise, which officials have been planning for over a year, aimed to increase readiness capabilities for an active assailant incident.
+Macomb County Emergency Management, Clinton Township Emergency Management and the City of Warren Emergency Management will take part in a full-scale mock disaster training exercise on Thursday, August 8.
+The exercise, which officials have been planning for over a year, aims to increase readiness capabilities for an active assailant incident.

 117 South Groesbeck Hwy., 2nd Floor, Mount Clemens, MI, 48043

 General Media Inquires - please contact John Cwikla at 586-463-3523